-TechActivist is a nonprofit organization that works to educate and mobilize populations of people that have faced oppression due to race, ethnicity, gender or sexuality.
+TechActivist.Org is a nonprofit organization that works to educate and mobilize populations of people that have faced oppression due to race, ethnicity, gender or sexuality.
 Idalin Bobé the founder of the group started TechActivist in 2014 after the protests in Ferguson MO.
-Bobé saw that technology played a large part in isolating minority groups and from there decided to start doing workshops.
-Currently, the group does workshops on coding, data analytics, graphic design, steps to success, politics and many others.
-TechActivist does collect donations in the form of actual money donations and also laptops to give to youth learning to use technology.
-The group plans on starting a Tech Warrior fellowship for a select few members of the group to go more in depth with learning aspects of technology and being the collaborators with the founders of the nonprofit.
+Bobé saw that technology played a large part in isolating minority groups and from there decided to start organizing workshops.
+Currently, her organization hosts workshops on coding, data analytics, graphic design, steps to success, and politics.
+TechActivist.Org collects cash donations and laptops to give to youth learning to use technology.
+The group is starting a Tech Warrior Fellowship in order to financially support and guide young activists who express interest in learning technical skills to advance change.

 What kind of slide deck presentation will best attract

 future donors to Sponsor the Tech Warrior Fellowships?